Domain Driven Architecture

 • Use gopass init <gpg-id> for initialization in the default location (i.e. ~/.password-store/), where <gpg-id> is the fingerprint of your public gpg-key.

-• or initialize in another location with: gopass init <-p folder> <gpg-id>
+• or initialize in another location with: gopass init -p <folder-path> <gpg-id>

 Update Gopass